scaleoutsean/java-s3-get-started/README.md

 Edit `src/main/java/org/example/Handler.java`:

 - line 32: bucket name (it must exist on the ONTAP SVM and be accessible to those credentials above)
-- line 33: key (object name on S3, maybe leave it unchanged at first)
+- line 33: key (object name on S3, please create a random name that will not collide with any other bucket)
 - line 34: path to file (or you may leave it as is and just create a file in that location; /tmp/ontap-s3-test.txt)

 ```java